 COURSE SUMMARY:

 This course is designed to provide an introduction to the nature and functions of film in its narrative, documentary, and experimental forms.
-We will look at the various components of film expression (composition, movement, editing, sound, set design, acting), developments in screen narrative, film's relationship to other arts and media, and its role as an instrument of social expression.
+We will look at the various components of film expression (composition, movement, editing, sound, production design, acting), developments in screen narrative, film's relationship to other arts and media, and its role as an instrument of social expression.

-The lecture period at 2:30-3:45 on Tuesday in Herter 231 will be followed by a screening session (listed as lab) at 4:00-6:00 in Herter 231.
-The lecture period on Thursday, also at 2:30-3:45 in Herter 231, will contain a discussion component.
+The lecture period at 2:30-3:45 on Tuesday in S240 Integrative Learning Center will be followed by a screening session (listed as lab) at 4:00-6:00 in the same auditorium.
+The lecture period on Thursday, also at 2:30-3:45 in S240 ILC, will contain discussion and writing components.

 The course's lecture periods and film screening periods are no places for texting, Facebooking, and other activities unrelated to our class.
 Out of consideration for me, the Teaching Assistants, and your fellow students, please do NOT engage in these distracting activities during our class periods.
 If the T.A.s or I discover that you are doing so, you will be asked to "cease and desist" or leave the auditorium.
 Also, please make sure that your phone is turned off before class begins.
 We look forward to your continuing cooperation on these points throughout the semester.